 Content Delivery Network

-The first issue we’ll examine is choice of Content Delivery Network, or CDN.
-A CDN is a network of servers dedicated towards delivering content to users, fast.
+The first issue we’ll examine is the choice of Content Delivery Network or CDN.
+A CDN is a network of servers dedicated to delivering content to users, fast.
 Each CDN operates differently.
 Some are faster than others.
-When selecting an OTT provider be sure to choose one that uses a high-quality, large CDN, such as Akamai for instance.
+When selecting an OTT provider to be sure to choose one that uses a high-quality, large CDN, such as Akamai for instance.